digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/concepts/lifecycling.rst

 :ref:`Lifecycling <lifecycling>` refers to the evolution of financial instruments over their lifetime.
 This includes processing of contractual events, like interest payments or coupon cashflows, as well as discretionary events, like dividends and other corporate actions.
 The library provides a standard mechanism for processing such events across different instruments.
+The output is not limited to cash but can also include the distribution of other asset types.

 The interfaces for lifecycling are defined in the ``Daml.Finance.Interface.Lifecycle`` package, and several default implementations are provided in the ``Daml.Finance.Lifecycle`` package.